 As your aircraft lands in Tribhuwan International Airport our representative will receive you and help you to transfer into the hotel of your choice.

-Today we will start the day by visiting Pashupatinath temple which is situated 5km east of Kathmandu in the bank of holy Bagmati River.
-Pashupatinath is a pagoda shaped temple with tiered golden roofs and silver doors.
-Only the Hindu’s can visit the temple, but the visitors can clearly see the temple and activities performed in the temple premises from the eastern bank of Bagmati River where the dead bodies are cremated.
+Today we will start the day by visiting Pashupatinath temple which is situated 5km east of Kathmandu on the bank of the holy Bagmati River.
+Pashupatinath is a pagoda-shaped temple with tiered golden roofs and silver doors.
+Only the Hindus can visit the temple, but the visitors can clearly see the temple and activities performed on the temple premises from the eastern bank of the Bagmati River where the dead bodies are cremated.
 From here we will visit Boudhanath Stupa which is located 8km east of Kathmandu.
-Boudhanath stupa is dome shaped monument representing the mind of Buddha and pilgrimage destination for Tantric Buddha. .
+Boudhanath stupa is a dome-shaped monument representing the mind of Buddha and a pilgrimage destination for Tantric Buddha.
 In the afternoon we will drive to Patan Durbar Square which is situated in the southern area of the city.
-The square is dotted with ancient palaces, temples and shrines which are known for their antique and exquisite carvings.
+The square is dotted with ancient palaces, temples, and shrines which are known for their antique and exquisite carvings.
 From here we will proceed to Kathmandu Durbar Square which is the historic seat of Nepalese royalty.
-Here we will visit Kastamandap Temple (a temple rumored to be constructed from the wood of single tree), Taleju temple, statue of Kal Vairab, Basantapur palace and Kumari Temple (residence of living goddess Kumari).
-After this we will pay our visit to Swoyambhunath temple which is listed in UNESCO World Heritage Site.
-The temple dates back to 2500years and is situated in the hilltop offering the astonishing view of Kathmandu.
-Return back to hotel for overnight stay.
+Here we will visit Kastamandap Temple (a temple rumored to be constructed from the wood of a single tree), Taleju Temple, the statue of Kal Vairab, Basantapur palace, and Kumari Temple (residence of living goddess Kumari).
+After this, we will pay our visit to Swoyambhunath temple which is listed as UNESCO World Heritage Site.
+The temple dates back to 2500 years and is situated on the hilltop offering an astonishing view of Kathmandu.
+Return back to the hotel for an overnight stay.

-Early in the morning after having breakfast we will catch a ride to the lake city of Pokhara following Trishuli River.
-Stay Overnight at hotel in Pokhara.
+Early in the morning after having breakfast, we will catch a ride to the lake city of Pokhara following the Trishuli River.
+Stay Overnight at a hotel in Pokhara.